danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

   will open regardless of whether the trigger is pressed.

-The patent is credited to Johnson and Bruce M. D'Andrade, who helped develop Johnson's homemade prototype into a design viable for commercial manufacture.
+The patent is credited to Johnson and Bruce M. D'Andrade, who helped develop Johnson's prototype into a design viable for commercial manufacture.
 A later patent, [US6193107B1, "Bladder water gun"](https://patents.google.com/patent/US6193107B1/en), credited solely to D'Andrade, describes the design underlying the CPS (Constant Pressure System) series.